kaiwen-wang/electron-vite-svelte-ts-tailwind/README.md

-# my-app
+# electron-vite-svelte-ts-tailwind

-An Electron application with Svelte and TypeScript
+An Electron application with Svelte and TypeScript and Tailwind

 ## Recommended IDE Setup